Najat00/Final-Project/README.md

 (2009, January 7).
 What does if __name__==”___main__”: do?
 Stack Overflow. https://stackoverflow.com/questions/419163/what-does-if-name-main-do
 We used this resource within our repository in order to write our docstring for the if __name__==”___main__” statement at the end of our code.
 This resource helped us to understand what this function does and how to explain it to our users through the use of docstrings.

+IMDb Datasets. (n.d.).
+Retrieved December 23, 2020, from https://m.imdb.com/interfaces/
+Retrieved data/movies from this file so that we are able to extract the movies and their corresponding information and place them into a csv.